Home

 The objective of this project was to develop a modified design of the NETC 4-Bar bridge rail to accommodate installation on steel through-truss bridges.
 This bridge rail was previously tested to Report 350 TL4 conditions, and the goal of the project was to achieve Report 350 TL-4 eligibility for the modified design in accordance with the (then current) FHWA eligibility requirements.
 The evaluations were performed using FEA.
 The final design modifications were determined to meet all structural capacity, occupant risk measures and vehicle stability criteria set forth in NCHRP Report 350.

-Development Of A Strategic Plan For TCRS - NCHRP 20-7(360)
+NCHRP Project 20-7(360): Development Of A Strategic Plan For TCRS

 The objective of this research is to develop a strategic plan for TCRS that guides the technical committee activities in its role as the focal point for roadside safety policies and guidance.

-Roadside Safety Analysis Program Update (NCHRP 22-27)
+NCHRP Project 22-27: Roadside Safety Analysis Program Update

 The purpose of this project was to update and re-code the RSAP program used for roadside safety benefit-cost analysis.
 The methods and coding for the program were completely redone to take advantage of advances in statistical analysis methods and improved understanding of roadside crashes.
 RSAPv3 is used to evaluate roadside design based on either a benefit-cost approach or a risk of serious or fatal crash approach.
 RSAPv3 has been used and extended in many of Roadsafe LLC’s subsequent projects.
 The results of this research were published in 2022 as NCHRP Web-Only Document 319 which is available here: Roadside Safety Analysis Program (RSAP) Update